Table of Contents – PART II – (PRE)HISTORY

 The question “where does magic come from?” implies a dynamic stable state – a force – a constant flow of magic, mana, vegetation, entropy-gravitation-electromagnetism… – but renders no definition of the materials, energies or signals this proposed flow might be comprised of, nor why such a flow appears or appeared to exist at all, even though magical thinking is both specialized and ubiquitous in primitive as well as advanced human cultures.
 Is there some unseen or un-seeable, but nevertheless necessarily real and naturally influential universal vegetative force?
 One chapel of modern physics uses the term Quintessence in reference to the seemingly mysterious natural force, which has been intuitively recognized and theoretically created to explain the physical necessity of an unobserved and mysterious 98% of the universe – comprising and driving the theoretical expansion of an assumed vast majority of the universe – cosmological dark matter and dark energy.

-Are the calls of the Deep ecology movement, for a new religion recognizing the spirit of nature, relevant?
+The Deep ecology movement calls for a new religion, or return to an ancient one, to recognize the spirit of nature.
 It seems ever clearer that the industrialization and exponential growth of the human population on Earth, leading from sedentary agrarianism some 10,000 years ago, is reaching climax and will likely settle into a dynamic stationary phase, near the theoretical carrying capacity of the planet.
 Whether or not human cultures deeply recognize a spirit of nature, the human population is necessarily faced with either colonization/dispersal (aspects of vegetation), or extinction.
 Let us favor the former, positive multiplicative principle, recognize that all is force, and that forces dyne as lineages of flux.